 The general strategy is composed of four steps:

-Search all SOPs for “ASTM” or ASTM-like ids and known ASTM titles to find “hits” for likely documents where ASTM is an important facet.
+Search all SOPs for “ASTM” or ASTM-like ids (i.e. “D2620”) and known ASTM titles to find “hits” for likely documents where ASTM is an important facet.

 Example of hits:

 “This procedure is meant to conform to ASTM Standards.”